 Inadequate Medical Care

 Unfortunately, emotional or verbal abuse sometimes happens in nursing homes.
-A resident can suffer from anxiety, depression, stress, or trauma.
+As a result, a resident can suffer from anxiety, depression, stress, or trauma.

 Examples of psychological abuse include:

 Family members might notice that a loved one’s personality has changed since living at the nursing home.
-They may be quieter or seem fearful or jumpy.
+For example, they may be quieter or seem fearful or jumpy.
 Loved ones who suspect abuse should speak with a lawyer who can investigate.

 Nursing home staff can also abuse a resident financially.
 That includes stealing money from the resident or using a credit or debit card without permission.
 Some patients even become victims of stolen identities.